This easy Panang Curry Recipe mixes veggies and Panang curry paste with sweet and gold potatoes in a rich, creamy coconut sauce.

 Overhead image of Panang Curry in a bowl

-finally feel like this recipe replicates the one we enjoyed so many years ago.
-It’s such a satisfying and hearty meal that even my kids love — that’s right, it’s not too spicy!
-There’s a touch of heat, but overall it’s balanced with a sweetness from the coconut milk.
-There are underlying notes of peanut and a complementary freshness from the citrus.
+I finally feel like this panang curry recipe replicates the one we enjoyed so many years ago.
+It’s such a satisfying and hearty meal that even my kids love (that’s right, it’s not too spicy!).
+There’s a touch of heat, but overall it’s balanced by the sweetness of the coconut milk.
+There are underlying notes of peanut and a complementary freshness from citrus.

 Process shots-- images of the oil, vegetables, and curry paste being added to a pot